What is Forgiveness, Really? Forgiveness Defined

 Are you worried that you are messing everything up?
 Do you think that if you had a sense of control, you could balance it all?
 That sense of accomplishment and feeling at ease with your life comes down to where you put your trust and time.

 Being a single mother is challenging, yet millions of women have been put into or chosen that very circumstance.
 Although the traditional design did not include women raising children without a male figure, there are more than fifteen million U.S. families with women as the only breadwinner and no husband or father figure in the home.
+If you are navigating these challenges, Huntington Beach Christian Counseling is here to offer support.

 In addition, historically speaking, millions of women have lost husbands due to death or found themselves in situations where they had no choice but to be single mothers.